 View Here: RSE Secondary Schools guide for parents

-Students study biology, chemistry, physics, topic and practical skills.
+Students study biology, chemistry, physics and practical skills.
 This is to develop confidence in “How Science Works” in preparation for the 9-1 GCSE science curriculum.
 The schemes of work are designed to encourage students to be enthusiastic about science and to develop higher-level thinking skills.
 The Centre offers two Science lessons each week.

 On a Wednesday, students participate in sessions that aim to boost self-esteem and promote their overall wellbeing.
 The sessions involve activities to develop self-awareness and recognition of one’s own feelings and knowing how to manage them.
 These sessions also include being able to recognise and adapt to the feelings of other people, whilst at the same time, learning how to manage and express one’s own emotions effectively.
-This is helpful to developing good communication skills and the enhancement of our relationships with other people.
+This is helpful in developing good communication skills and enhancing our relationships with other people.
 Upon arrival, students have the opportunity to select which offer would suit their needs best.
 These sessions are run by members of staff as well as outside agencies Secondary Jigsaw, Mosaic and Stockport Homes.